JHNUL/quizmaster/docs/Howto.md

 ## CI

 In CI environment, tests are run against containerized application.
 See the `.github/workflows` folder for details of the configuration.
 In CI a special test-runner container is pulled to run the robot tests in headless mode.
-It is possible to use the test-runner container against a locally running service. `test-results` folder should exist in the project root before running the tests.
+It is possible to use the test-runner container locally as well. `test-results` folder should exist in the project root before running the tests.

 The test-runner container only supports headless.